 Most conventional approaches to automatic discovery of acoustical units do this in two steps: segmentation and clustering [2][3].
 Segmentation is typically accomplished using a heuristic method that detects changes in the temporal evolution of the energy and/or spectrum.
 Similar segments are then clustered using an agglomerative method such as a decision tree.
-Advantages of this approach include the potential for higher performance than traditional linguistic units, and the ability to automatically discover pronunciation lexicons. [.... fill out this column with this intro paragraph ...]
+Advantages of this approach include the potential for higher performance than traditional linguistic units, and the ability to automatically discover pronunciation lexicons.

-In this paper, we propose the use of nonparametric Bayesian methods for the segmentation portion of this problem. [... one or two sentences on why this makes sense ...] [... one or two sentences on why this makes sense ...] [... one or two sentences on why this makes sense ...] [... one or two sentences on why this makes sense ...] [... one or two sentences on why this makes sense ...] [... one or two sentences on why this makes sense ...] [... one or two sentences on why this makes sense ...] [... one or two sentences on why this makes sense ...] .
+In this paper, we propose the use of nonparametric Bayesian methods for the segmentation portion of this problem.
+In problems like automatic discovery of acoustic units, the number of units and therefore segments are unknown.
+One solution is to compare many models by assuming different number of units for each model.
+However, this approach is computationally expensive and the criteria for the comparison is controversial [???].
+An alternative solution is to use nonparametric Bayesian approach, where the number of parameters is unbounded and can be inferred from the data directly.

 In this approach we use hidden Markov models (HMMs) to segment an utterance into several homogenous regions.
 HMMs represent a very powerful model of the temporal behavior of a speech signal.
 However, the number of states for each model is typically defined a priori and does not vary based on the complexity of the data.

-Hierarchical Dirichlet Processes (HDP) represent [... explain this..] [... explain this..] [... explain this..] [... explain this..]
-Teh, et al., have proposed a method for combining HDPs and HMMs, known as an HDP-HMM, that allows an HMM to have an unbounded number of states [4]. [...explain this ... explain this ... explain this ... explain this ... explain this ... explain this ... explain this ... ].
+HDP-HMMs is an extension of HMMs in which the number of states is unbounded [?4?].
+The idea is relatively simple; at each state we should be able to go to an infinite number of states, therefore the transition distribution should be drawn from a Dirichlet process (DP).
+On the other hand, we want reachable states from one state to be shared among all states so these DPs should be linked together.
+The result is a hierarchical DP (HDP) in which a DP acts as common prior for all other DPs.

 Segmenting an utterance into acoustic units can be approached in a manner similar to the speaker diarization problem [4].
 In speaker diarization, the goal is to segment an audio file into regions which correspond to a specific speaker.
 In the HDP-HMM approach, each state represents a speaker.
-Experiments show that the model can successfully capture speakers without knowing the number of speakers a priori. [... expand on this ...] [... expand on this ...] [... expand on this ...][... expand on this ...][... expand on this ...][... expand on this ...].
+Experiments show that the model can successfully capture speakers without knowing the number of speakers a priori.
+In parallel to speaker diarization problem, we hypothesize that a similar approach can capture the underlying acoustical units without advance knowledge about their numbers.

-...Need to put a figure here....

-(I think Fig. 1 should be placed later in the document since it is the outcome of your work... however, you still need a figure for page no. 1) Figure 1 shows the result of segmentation using the proposed algorithm for SA1 and speaker FALK0 from TIMIT dataset and with minimum segment length equal to 30 msec.
+Figure 1 shows the result of segmentation using the proposed algorithm for SA1 and speaker FALK0 from TIMIT dataset and with minimum segment length equal to 30 msec.
 As it can be deduced from this figure the segments founded by the algorithm is consistent with the intuition.
 It should be noted that these segments are not the final acoustical units and might be regrouped after the clustering stage.
 One important assumption is that acoustical units consist of relatively homogenous regions.
 This assumption automatically encourages the using of more units since each unit is relatively simple and cannot be accounted for complex acoustical events individually.

 In the subsequent sections, we show that HDP-HMM can handle the segmentation problem and despite of different accents can find similar results (to some extend) for words spoken by different speakers.